aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pasteoptions/_index.md

 ```

-the operation type when pasting range.
+Gets the operation type when pasting range.

 **Returns:**
 int